Chumash Lodge #90

 Van Nuys, CA

 Malibu was chartered on September 6th, 1972 and was formed by the merger of Walika Lodge #228 (San Fernando Valley Council) and Tamet Lodge #225 (Crescent Bay Area Council).
-These Lodges had been serving Scouting in the Los Angeles area since 1942.
+These lodges had been serving in the Los Angeles area since 1942.
 The name Malibu comes from the Chumash word “Maliwu” which means “From the Mountains to the Sea”.
-The Lodge Totem is the Pacific Blue Shark and held religious significance to the Chumash Indians.
-They have the honor of having probably the most recognized and sought after flap patches in the country.
+The lodge totem is the Pacific Blue Shark, which held religious significance to the Chumash Indians.
+They have the honor of having one of the most recognized and sought after flap patches in the country of all time.

 Verdugo Hills Council

-This year Spe-Le-Yai celebrates it’s 73rd anniversary and was chartered on August 16th, 1943 at Camp Bill Lane in the Big Tujunga Canyon.
+Spe-Le-Yai was chartered on August 16th, 1943 at Camp Bill Lane in the Big Tujunga Canyon.
 Spe-Le-Yai is the Shoshone word for the “Song of the Coyote”.
 The lodge totem is a coyote singing to the darkened sky.
-Spe-Le-Yai was responsible for conducting the first ordeal ceremonies for many of the early lodges in Southern California, including Siwinis Lodge and several of the lodges that merged to become the Ta Tanka Lodge and Malibu Lodge.
+Spe-Le-Yai was responsible for conducting the first ordeal ceremonies for many of the early lodges in Southern California, including several of the lodges that merged to become Tuku’ut Lodge and Malibu Lodge.

 Topa Topa Lodge #291